Stuycs-K/final-project-9-xuz-zhouk/WORKLOG.md

 ### date: 5-25-23
 wrote the lives class and implemented them as a feature, started work on the slicing method

+### date: 5-29-23
+uploaded the sliced fruit pimages onto the main branch

 info